roman-haidarov/pq_crypto/SECURITY.md

 ML-DSA EVP support.
 These tests improve compatibility coverage but are not a substitute for a security audit.

+The test surface also includes libFuzzer targets for PKCS#8 DER/PEM decoding and pq_crypto-local container decoding, built with AddressSanitizer and UndefinedBehaviorSanitizer.
+A representative clang-17 run executed approximately 253 million inputs across these targets and produced no crash artifacts.
+This improves malformed-input parser coverage but is not a proof of memory safety and is not a substitute for a security audit.

 ## Algorithm notes

 ### ML-KEM / ML-DSA